BenB-C/The-Word-Definer/README.md

 ## Description

-A learning website for kids on which children can write up a list of words they don't know (but would like to learn) and then com up with their own definitions.
+A learning website for kids on which children can write up a list of words they don't know (but would like to learn) and then come up with their own definitions.

 ## Specs